 To decrease/increase the brightness level on the display screen, press the brightness control on the DVD system.
 A display will appear at the bottom of the screen indicating the brightness level.
+The brightness disp brightness level.
 The brightness display will only appear when the menu is not displayed.